-12" Inlet and two 10" Outlet duct collars are available as a kit from the factory that will allow ducting to be attached to the inlet and outlet of the HI-E Dry 195.
-Attach the inlet collar to the top of the unit.
+Two twelve-inch collars are available as a kit from the factory that will allow ducting to be attached to the inlet and outlet of the HI-E Dry 195.
+Attach the inlet collar to the top of the unit by cutting the eight tabs that support the 12" round opening in the top.
+The 12" collar with three tabs can be attached via the holes provided in the front of the unit, and the other 12" collar can be affixed to the top opening.